astronomer/docs/software/houston-api-examples.md

 ### Add a System Admin

-To add a user as a System Admin through the Houston API, you'll need the following values:
+To add a user as a System Admin through the Houston API, you need the following values:

-- To retrieve this, request the `id` value in a `users` query or run `astro workspace user list`.
+- The user's ID.
+To retrieve this, request the `id` value in a `users` query or run `astro workspace user list`.
-- System Admin permissions
+- System Admin permissions.

 You can then run the following query to add the user as a System Admin.